QuantMarkFramework/LibMark/README.md

 You can check the currently viable guide on how to get started with Libmark from the [quickstart guide](documentation/quickstart.md).

+There is also an example [notebook](https://github.com/quantum-ohtu/QuantMark/blob/main/QuantMark_demo.ipynb) available which showcases the functionality.

 ## Using the package

 Make sure that the package is somewhere in your PYTHONPATH, then after using
 ```
 from LibMark2.quantmark.tracker import get_tracker

-qresult = get_tracker(optimizer)
+qresult = get_tracker(optimizer, 'TOKEN')
 ```
-where "optimizer" is simply a string (name of optimizer used). 'get_tracker' returns the correct Result object.
+where "optimizer" is simply a string (name of optimizer used).
+The token can be acquired from the Quantmark website.
+'get_tracker' returns the correct Result object.

 Data can be added to the object using
 ```
 qresult.add_run(results, molecule, hamiltonian, ansatz)
 ```
 Where 'results' is an object returned by tq.minimize.
-As of 11.8.2021 the three other fields (molecule, hamiltonian, ansatz) can be pretty much anything, since they are just stored as strings in WebMark2.

 Data can be sent to [WebMark2](https://github.com/quantum-ohtu/WebMark2), by calling the ```push``` function of any Result object
 ```